gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - Made of tables
 - Each table has a primary key (decided once at creation)
 - Each table can have infinite num of rows
-- Maz sze of one "row" or item is 400KB
+- Maz size of one "row" or item is 400KB
 - Data types:
   - Scalar types: String, Number, Binary, Boolean, Null
   - Document types: list, map